-To scan the files again, you must set the schedule to OneTime or Continuous, and then manually restart the service.
+If the scanner was configured to run one time rather than continuously, to scan the files again, you must set the schedule to OneTime or Continuous, and then manually restart the service.
 To change the schedule, use the Set-AIPScannerConfiguration cmdlet and the Schedule parameter.

 You might be wondering: What’s the difference between Windows Server FCI and the Azure Information Protection scanner?

 You can also use PowerShell to interactively classify and protect files from your desktop computer.
 For more information about this and other scenarios that use PowerShell, see Using PowerShell with the Azure Information Protection client.